Code-Gazetteer/xml2json/README.md

 -   `sanitize: false` is the default option to behave like previous versions
 -   **ignoreNull:** Ignores all null values

-(\*) xml2json tranforms CDATA content to JSON, but it doesn't generate a reversible structure.
+(\*) @code-gazetteer/xml2json transforms CDATA content to JSON, but it doesn't generate a reversible structure.

 ## License

 (The MIT License)

-Copyright (c) 2022 xml2json AUTHORS
+Copyright (c) 2022 @code-gazetteer/xml2json AUTHORS

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to